iCliniq Logo

 • Sudden twisting and bending movements result in a sports hernia.

-• Contact sports involve twisting of the pelvis, which also causes sports hernia.
+• Contact sports involve twisting of the pelvis, which also causes a sports hernia.

-• Muscles and tendons, which are usually involved in sports and fitness training, get torn and stretched, which results in a sports hernia.
+• Muscles and tendons, which are often involved in sports and fitness training, can become torn and stretched, leading to a sports hernia.

 What Are the Symptoms of a Sports Hernia?